Finding Solace After the Death of a Child

 Praying “Hail Mary” as a couple to keep standing

 Some time after Sixte’s death, a chaplain who was an acquaintance of Gilles warned him: “Beware, Gilles, when a child dies in a family, in many cases it ends up with a depression or a divorce.”
 “His piece of advice was highly true and I took it seriously.
 Tiredness can be devastating.
-I took his advice as an alert, like ‘Beware of overdramatizing’, it would make you terribly miserable.
+I took his advice as an alert, like ‘Beware of overdramatizing, that would make you terribly miserable’.
 My family and I must not add more misery to our misfortune.
 These were salutary words and Eléonore and I decided to pray the Rosary on a regular basis.
 Somehow, praying Hail Mary is a way to lay bare both our souls and minds, being together and, as a couple, sharing our mutual sorrow.”

-I’m waiting for the resurrection so I can run my fingers through his blond hair again.
+I’m waiting for the resurrection so I can run my fingers through his blond hair again

 “I believe we are resurrected with our bodies.
 I have a very concrete expectation.
 I’m very supported by the fact that I’m going to see him again.
 It’s not just a spiritual, soul-to-soul thing.
 I’m convinced that one day I’ll run my hand through his blond mane again because we resurrect with our bodies in the end.
 I’m not ashamed of it.
 This image stays with me.
 It doesn’t tell of an unreal dream.
 It speaks of the hope of an encounter.
 It speaks of a love that does not disappear.
 It sets a light for tomorrow in my day today.”